DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Experiment

 \subsection{Ablation Study}

-We compare four training settings on Qwen2.5-VL 7B. (i) \textbf{SFT (no CF)}: trained only on original data. (ii) \textbf{SFT (CF alignment)}: trained on original + counterfactual data, but counterfactuals are supervised only with the ``Unknown'' label, together with random-masking. (iii) \textbf{GRPO (no CF reward)}: GRPO training that uses only the first term of Eq.~\ref{eq:rans} (answer correctness) and the format reward, while removing the region-selection reward. (iv) \textbf{DeFacto (full)}: our complete framework with all three rewards.
+We compare four training settings on Qwen2.5-VL 7B: (i) \textbf{SFT (no CF)}: trained only on original data. (ii) \textbf{SFT (CF alignment)}: trained on original + counterfactual data, but counterfactuals are supervised only with the ``Unknown'' label, together with random-masking. (iii) \textbf{GRPO (no CF reward)}: “No CF reward’’ means that GRPO training uses only the first term of Eq.~\ref{eq:rans} (answer correctness) and the format reward. (iv) \textbf{DeFacto (full)}: our complete framework with all three rewards.
+In addition, we conduct a controlled ablation study on our \textbf{DeFacto-1.5K} benchmark to evaluate evidence--answer consistency under these training variants.
+Specifically, we report detection-style faithfulness metrics (mAP/AP50/AP75) computed against human-annotated evidence boxes, together with answer accuracy.

-\paragraph{Effect of Counterfactual Supervision.} The first two rows show that introducing counterfactual data with abstention alignment improves over standard SFT, with clear gains such as +5.3\% on VQAv2 and +13.7\% on OKVQA.
-This suggests that counterfactual supervision effectively reduces spurious correlations and strengthens evidence alignment.
+\paragraph{Effect of Counterfactual Supervision.} The first two rows in Table~\ref{tab:ablation_components} show that introducing counterfactual data with abstention alignment brings clear gains over standard SFT across most benchmarks.
+In particular, accuracy improves by +5.3\% on VQAv2 (61.2$\rightarrow$66.5) and +13.7\% on OKVQA (42.0$\rightarrow$55.7), with additional improvements on SciQA (+2.0\%) and substantial gains on text-centric tasks such as DVQA (DocVQA) (+32.4\%) and TVQA (TextVQA) (+17.0\%).
+These results suggest that counterfactual supervision effectively strengthens evidence--answer consistency and reduces spurious shortcut behaviors.

-\paragraph{Effect of Reinforcement Learning.} GRPO without counterfactual rewards further boosts reasoning, e.g., +4.7\% on VSR over SFT no CF. DeFacto achieves the best results overall, with additional gains of +9.3\% on VQAv2, +11.1\% on OKVQA, and +11.9\% on VSR compared to GRPO.
-Even on DocVQA and TextVQA, improvements (+0.4\%, +0.6\%) remain consistent, confirming the importance of counterfactual rewards for robust, region-faithful reasoning.
+\paragraph{Effect of Reinforcement Learning.} Compared with the GRPO baseline without counterfactual reward, \textsc{DeFacto} (CF reward + GRPO) achieves the strongest overall performance.
+As shown in Table~\ref{tab:ablation_components}, incorporating counterfactual rewards yields consistent improvements on five out of six benchmarks, including +1.7\% on VQAv2, +4.8\% on OKVQA, and a remarkable +12.6\% on VSR.
+Particularly large gains are observed on document and text-centric evaluations, with +8.6\% on DocVQA and +10.1\% on TextVQA.

+\paragraph{Faithfulness Evaluation.} Table~\ref{tab:controlled_evaluation} compares the Qwen2.5-VL base model and several training variants on \textbf{DeFacto-1.5K}, where we evaluate evidence--answer consistency using detection-style faithfulness metrics (mAP/AP50/AP75) together with answer accuracy.
+In particular, our full framework reaches the highest mAP (35.5), AP50 (49.8), and AP75 (35.0), while also obtaining the highest accuracy (60.8).
+Compared to the base model and different component combinations, these results indicate that \textsc{DeFacto} most effectively improves evidence--answer consistency by jointly optimizing evidence selection and final prediction.